Gradient Leakage Defense with Key-Lock Module for Federated Learning

-Our experiments utilize four popular public benchmarks: MNIST~\cite{lecun1998mnist}, CIFAR-10~\cite{krizhevsky2009learning}, CIFAR-100~\cite{krizhevsky2009learning} and ILSVRC2012~\cite{deng2009imagenet}.
-Four evaluation metrics are employed to quantify the quality of the generated image, including \ac{MSE}, \ac{PSNR}, \ac{LPIPS}~\cite{zhang2018unreasonable} and \ac{SSIM}~\cite{wang2004image}.
 To allow maximum capacity for gradient leakage attacks and hence to evaluate defense capability, the batch size is set to 1.
 Consequently, the reconstructed image and the true image can be directly matched.
 MSE measures the pixel-wise L2 difference between the reconstructed image and the true image.
 Formally, \ac{MSE} is expressed as $MSE(X, \hat{X}) = ||X - \hat{X}||_2$, where $X$ denotes the true image and $\hat{X}$ represents the reconstructed image. \ac{PSNR} is a criterion for image quality assessment, defined as the logarithm of the ratio of the squared maximum value of RGB image fluctuation over MSE between two images.
 The definition is given as: $PSNR(X, \hat{X}) = 10 \cdot \lg(\frac{255^2}{MSE(X, \hat{X})})$.
 A higher \ac{PSNR} score indicates greater similarity between the two images. \ac{LPIPS} essentially computes the similarity between two image patches using predefined networks.
 We employ two neural networks, \emph{VGGNet}~\cite{simonyan2014very} and \emph{AlexNet}~\cite{krizhevsky2012imagenet}, to perceptually evaluate the similarity of two images.
 This approach is validated to be consistent with human perception.
 A lower \ac{LPIPS} score signifies that the two images are perceptually more similar. \ac{SSIM} assesses the proximity of image distortion by detecting changes in structural information.
 A higher \ac{SSIM} score implies a better match.
 The proposed key-lock module is exclusively embedded in the first convolution-normalization block for all experiments in this study.

 The length of the randomly generated key sequence is $1024$.
 The output dimension is $16$ for \emph{ResNet-20} and \emph{ResNet-32} on CIFAR-10 and CIFAR-100 datasets, and $64$ for \emph{ResNet-18} and \emph{ResNet-34} on ILSVRC2012.
 The framework used to implement the neural network models is PyTorch~\cite{paszke2019pytorch}.
+The optimizer is \ac{SGD} with an initial learning rate of $0.01$, a decay of $5 \times 10^{-4}$, and a momentum of $0.9$.
+The learning rate is reduced by a factor of $0.2$ at epochs (rounds) $60$, $120$, and $160$.
+The total number of training epochs (rounds) is $200$.
 Our implementation of proposed FedKL is publicly available \footnote{\url{https://github.com/Rand2AI/FedKL}}.